Grandma's Marathon: Race weekend

-Thursday starts the health expo at the Duluth Entertainment Convention Center.
 Races begin Friday, kicked off with Whipper Snapper races for kids at Bayfront Festival Park, followed by the William A. Irvin 5K, which was first run in 1994.
 The race is named after the Great Lakes ore boat docked in the slip at the canal; the course starts at the stern, circles the canal area and finishes at the bow.
 Nearly 2,000 runners participate.

 Early Saturday morning, the Garry Bjorklund Half Marathon, kicks off, sending more than 7,000 runners south on Scenic Route 61 to Duluth.
 The half marathon was first run in 1991 and has since eclipsed the marathon in participation by a few hundred runners.
 The race starts near the Talmadge River.

 The half marathon begins at 6:00 am.
 The full marathon begins at 7:40 am for men's elite and sub-elite, followed by women's elite, sub-elite and citizens at 7:45.

+Since 1977, "Grandma Rosa Brochi" receives athletes as they finish.
+The costume was designed and worn by Sandy Brennan, an original Grandma's Restaurant employee, to match the image of an Italian immigrant to Duluth.
+Since 1991, Leah Hulst (Brennan's daughter) has taken over playing the role.
+According to a made-up story, Grandma Rosa was a feisty lady that ran a boarding house for lonely sailors.
+Hulst said one of the more memorable moments of the role is each time Mary Akor won the race, she ran directly into her arms.

 Throughout the rest of the year, the Grandma's Marathon organization runs other races, such as the Fitger's 5k, the Park Point 5 Miler, and the Grandma's Minnesota Mile.
 Grandma’s Marathon was the 10th largest marathon in the United States in 2023.